 Usually, you can also include non-SNAP items in the same order, but you’ll need to pay for them separately with a debit or credit card.

-There are also other ways to meet your food insecurity needs.
+There are also other ways to meet your food needs.
 For example, Full Cart has an emergency food assistance program that connects individuals with organizations that can deliver food to your home.